A Glug of Oil

 Reheat in the microwave until piping hot.

-This slow cooker chilli can be frozen for up to 3 months. be sure to defrost thoroughly in the fridge before reheating in the microwave until piping hot.
+This can be frozen for up to 3 months.
+Be sure to defrost thoroughly in the fridge before reheating in the microwave until piping hot.

 Prepare the sauce ingredients as shown on the recipe card.
-Remove the stringy bit from the celery using a Y-Peeler.
+Remove the stringy bits from the celery using a Y-Peeler.

 Bolognese sauce ingredients.